Postural orthostatic tachycardia syndrome: Prognosis

 POTS has a favorable prognosis when managed appropriately.
 Symptoms improve within five years of diagnosis for many patients, and 60% return to their original level of functioning.
+Post-viral forms of POTS, including those associated with COVID-19, may follow a faster course of improvement.
+One case series found that 94% of patients with long COVID-associated POTS showed symptomatic improvement within 159 days of their initial clinic visit; a systematic review found that 86% of patients with post-COVID POTS showed symptomatic improvement over time, but many remained symptomatic for several months.
 Approximately 90% of people with POTS respond to a combination of pharmacological and physical treatments.
 Those who develop POTS in their early to mid teens will likely respond well to a combination of physical methods as well as pharmacotherapy.
 Outcomes are more guarded for adults newly diagnosed with POTS.
 Some people do not recover, and a few even worsen with time.
 The hyperadrenergic type of POTS typically requires continuous therapy.
 If POTS is caused by another condition, outcomes depend on the prognosis of the underlying disorder.

 Epidemiology

 The prevalence of POTS is unknown.
-One study estimated a minimal rate of 170 POTS cases per 100,000 individuals, but the true prevalence is likely higher due to underdiagnosis.
-Another study estimated that there are at least 500,000 cases in the United States.
-POTS is more common in women than men, with a female-to-male ratio of 4:1.
-Most people with POTS are aged between 20 and 40, with an average onset of 21.
-Diagnoses of POTS beyond age 40 are rare, perhaps because symptoms improve with age.

-Research directions

-A key area for further exploration of POTS management is the autonomic nervous system and its response to the orthostatic challenge.
-The autonomic nervous system plays a crucial role in maintaining cardiovascular homeostasis during changes in posture.
-A deeper understanding of its function and the alterations that occur in POTS could provide valuable insights into potential therapeutic targets and the mechanisms of POTS treatment.
+Before the COVID-19 pandemic, data from the US showed a prevalence rate between 0.1% and 1%.
+A separate study showed that prevalence before a COVID-19 infection was 1.73%, rising to 3.42% after an infection.
+POTS is more common in women than men, with a female-to-male ratio of 4:1 to 9:1.
+POTS is most prevalent at ages 15 to 50.
+The most common age of onset, based on a survey of individual with self-reported POTS diagnosis, is 14.